PriX-Y/CometMoth-Fpv-drone-to-200-/journaly.md

 **first 5h**
-I spent the first few hours maybe 3.5
+I spent thefirst few hours maybe 3.5

 hours trying to decide

-what kind of drone I wanted to build, a micro quad, a 3.5 inch or a 5 inch, but in the end I chose the Nate 5 inch, which is big enough to carry a GoPro but small enough not to take up much space.
+what kind of drone I wanted to build, a micro quad, a 3.5 inch or a 5 inch, but in the end I chose the  5 inch, which is big enough to carry a GoPro but small enough not to take up much space.

-n**ext 12h**
+**next 12h**
 I spent the next 12 hours over two days finding for parts.
 It was a total pain in the ass because of the huge selection and the fact that I had to stay under a $200 budget.
 Of course, I had to watch some reviews to make sure I wasn't buying absolute junk, but that took maybe an hour max.